operating-agreementssafe-harborallocations

 What Key Operating Agreement Terms Should Every Partner Know?

 Every partner should understand capital accounts, classes of units, and deficit restoration obligations before signing.
-These defined terms control how income is allocated, how preferred returns are calculated, and whether you can receive losses beyond your cash investment — yet most partners never read them.
+These defined terms control how income is allocated, how preferred returns are calculated, and whether you can receive losses beyond your cash investment.

 Most operating agreements start with defined terms.
 Read them.
 Understand them.
 Here are the major ones:

 Capital Account — Critical in a partnership.
-But in an S-Corp?
-This term can imply a busted S-Election.
+In an S-Corp, this term can signal a classification issue.
 S-Corps require pro-rata distributions.
 Capital account maintenance language suggests otherwise.

 Classes of Units — Where your preferred return is defined.
 Confirm pref only applies to the correct class.
 Watch for terms like "guaranteed payment" and IRC 707(c) references.